-We arrived in Assisi at around 3:00pm and the last leg was a bit of a nightmare run as we had a couple close calls.
-One was my fault when I got a little impatient after being caught behind a truck for the longest time, I went to pull out to over take right into the path of a Land Rover Discovery.
-I pulled back in behind the truck but I reckon there was inches in it.
-The other incident occurred again whilst overtaking, this time I was passing a long of traffic and there was a BMW X5 behind me.
-I would have doing around 130 Km/h when the X5 just pulled a little to the left, dropped two wheels on to the shoulder and over took us, black diesel soot belching from the exhaust.
+We arrived in Assisi at around 3:00 pm and the last leg was a bit of a nightmare run as we had a couple of close calls.
+One was my fault when I got a little impatient after being caught behind a truck for the longest time, I went to pull out to overtake right into the path of a Land Rover Discovery.
+I pulled back in behind the truck but I reckon there were inches in it.
+The other incident occurred again whilst overtaking, this time I was passing a long line of traffic and there was a BMW X5 behind me.
+I would have been doing around 130 Km/h when the X5 just pulled a little to the left, dropped two wheels on to the shoulder and overtook us, black diesel soot belching from the exhaust.
 It's just how it was in Italy, you learn to be aggressive on the roads.
 I've always ridden fairly quickly back in Oz but I've always had a healthy safety margin up my sleeve when came to other road users.
 I was slowly removing this margin the more time we spent in Italy.
-On one occasion I pulled up at a round a bout and hesitated for the shortest time when the car behind just decided I was taking too long and proceeded to start making his way past my left hand side, I accelerated and pushed back in front of him and turned and glared at him and he just looked at me like 'what?'
-It's seems to be normal over there, if someone is going to slow you just around them anyway you can.
+On one occasion I pulled up at a round-a-bout and hesitated for the shortest time when the car behind just decided I was taking too long and proceeded to start making his way past my left-hand side, I accelerated and pushed back in front of him and turned and glared at him and he just looked at me like 'what?'
+It seems to be normal over there if someone is going to slow you down just around them any way you can.

 Anyway, back to Assisi.
-We had no accomodation booked and just rode into the town and looked for accommodation signs and tried our luck.
-The first place we tried had one room left, a loft style apartment at the upper end of our budget but we decided to take a look just because it was an interesting old building more than anything else.
-The room was amazing so we took the medicine and coughed up over one hundred Euro's for the night.
+We had no accommodation booked and just rode into the town and looked for accommodation signs and tried our luck.
+The first place we tried had one room left, a loft-style apartment at the upper end of our budget but we decided to take a look just because it was an interesting old building more than anything else.
+The room was amazing so we took the medicine and coughed up over one hundred Euro for the night.
 The room was built up in the loft of the old stone building it was an amazing place to spend the night.
-We quickly un-packed the bike and got out of our riding gear and into something a little comfortable for wandering the streets of this incredibly beautiful town.
-Surrounded by the rolling green hills and farm lands of Italy's Umbria region, this charming 12th century city was the birth place of St Francis in 1181.
-We walked for hours and ate the hours away until we fell in to bed close to midnight disappointed that we were already feeling like our holiday was coming to a close when all we wanted to do was just hang around in each town and city we stopped at.
-It was night nine of our twenty-one night journey so weren't yet halfway but we could just see the days being gobbled up.
+We quickly unpacked the bike and got out of our riding gear and into something a little comfortable for wandering the streets of this incredibly beautiful town.
+Surrounded by the rolling green hills and farmlands of Italy's Umbria region, this charming 12th-century city was the birthplace of St Francis in 1181.
+We walked for hours and ate the hours away until we fell into bed close to midnight disappointed that we were already feeling like our holiday was coming to a close when all we wanted to do was just hang around in each town and city we stopped at.
+It was night nine of our twenty-one-night journey so weren't yet halfway but we could just see the days being gobbled up.